 Michael is disgusted and wants to leave.
 We then get the grossest joke I think I have ever seen in film.
 A little girl pops up from the cotton fields and says “Bye Daddy!”.
 Then her mother next to her also waves and says “Bye Daddy!”.
 Then a chorus of about twelve others join in.

-I’m a believer that bad taste can potentially be justified if there is both a valid satirical cause and it is pulled off perfectly.
+I’m a believer that bad taste can potentially be justified if there is a valid satirical purpose and it is executed perfectly.
 Brass Eye’s Paedogeddon is one of the very few examples of this.
 This is not that.
 This is just horrible.

 Are you ready for some textbook Nazi anti-intellectualism?

 Michael: Are we gonna go back in time?